Types of Commonly Used Automatic Door Locks

 Electric Strike Locks

 Door locks operating with 12-volt, or higher, electric currents are called electric strike locks.
 They are access control devices and can be configured as fail-secure, fail-safe or hold-open.
 Fail-secure means the door automatically remains locked during a power outage to prevent unwanted or unauthorized entry.
-Alternately, a fail-safe electric strike lock unlocks during power outages and emergency situations, enabling occupants to exit safely.
+Alternately, a fail-safe electric strike lock unlocks during power outages, enabling the door to be opened from the outside without a key.
+It’s important to note that both fail-secure and fail-safe hardware allow free egress.
 Hold-open locks unlock when electricity is applied to the strike and stay unlocked until the door is used and manually shut again.

 If the electric strike uses alternate current, you will notice that it makes a buzzing sound.
 If the device is DC-powered it’s only audible when the lock releases.